danzel-py/BruhBot5555/readme.md

     B$undoreminder

 ### 2. Info Binus
-  - Get new post from binus_bandung's instagram
+Get new post from some binus related instagram

 ### 3. Other